stnolting/neorv32/README.md

 ### [NEORV32 Processor](#Processor-Features)

-Based on the NEORV32 CPU, the NEORV32 Processor is a full-scale RISC-V microcontroller system that already provides common peripherals like GPIO, serial interfaces, timers, embedded memories and an external bus interface for connectivity and custom extension.
+Based on the NEORV32 CPU, the NEORV32 Processor is a full-scale RISC-V microcontroller system (**SoC**) that already provides common peripherals like GPIO, serial interfaces, timers, embedded memories and an external bus interface for connectivity and custom extension.
 All optional features and modules beyond the base CPU can be enabled and configured via